The Delfonics: 1974–1980s

 Late 1974, Major Harris started his solo career by signing with Atlantic Records, and releasing his 1975 No. 1 R&B hit single, "Love Won't Let Me Wait", which peaked at No. 5 on the US Billboard Hot 100 chart and was awarded a gold disc by the R.I.A.A. on June 25, 1975.

 The group split around 1975; one group featured Major Harris and Wilbert Hart, with new member Frank Washington, formerly of the Futures.
 The other group featured William Hart with new members.
 Line-ups would become confusing as members shifted between groups and multiple groups toured.
-Major Harris moved to Hart's group around 1980, with their third member being the returning Randy Cain.
+Major Harris moved to William's group around 1980, with their third member being the returning Randy Cain.
 Frank Washington also switched from Wilbert Hart's group, joining in 1985.
 While the main recording line-up of the group was William Hart, Major Harris, and Frank Washington, they would tour as two separate trios with additional members added.
 One group featured William Hart, Randy Cain, and Garfield Fleming, and the other consisted of Frank Washington, Major Harris, and Freddy Ingleton.
 William Hart also toured with another line-up consisting of himself, Johnny ("JJ") Johnson and Pat Palmer, and toured in Japan at least one time with Ingleton and Dr. Salaam Love.
 In 1989, Wilbert Hart, Major Harris and Frank Washington appeared on The Arsenio Hall Show.

 1990–2000

 Through the 1990s, the Delfonics groups continued to perform.
 The William Hart's with Major Harris and Frank Washington made several recordings, including backing vocals on the track "After the Smoke is Clear", on the 1996 hip hop album, Ironman by Ghostface Killah.

 The groups reorganized again in the 1990s.
 William Hart began touring with Johnnie Johnson and Garfield Fleming; this group recorded as the Delfonics.
 Major Harris toured with Frank Washington and Pat Palmer.
-Wilbert Hart's group included Salaam Love (formerly in William's group) and Eban Brown who formerly performed with Ray, Goodman & Brown and a short stay with The Manhattans as lead tenor.
+Wilbert Hart's group included Salaam Love (formerly in William's group) and Eban Brown who formerly performed with Ray, Goodman & Brown and a short stay with the Manhattans as lead tenor.
 Brown was lead tenor with Wilbert Hart's group for five years, from 1993 until his departure to take a two-year break from the industry in 1998.
 Brown and Love were replaced by first tenor Van Fields and New York native Greg Hill around 1999.
-After a very short stay with Wilbert Hart's group, Fields left and joined The Stylistics in 2000 and Hill left in 2005 and was replaced by Dr. Salaam Love.
+After a very short stay with Wilbert Hart's group, Fields left and joined the Stylistics in 2000 and Hill left in 2005 and was replaced by Dr. Salaam Love.